-Figure 6 shows what percentage of idle time was spent during the transient parts of the computation: The initial transient is when the computation begins, and most processors are starving for tasks; the termination transient is when the computation is winding down, and most processors again are starving for tasks.
+and most processors are starving for tasks; the termination transient is when the computation is winding down, and most processors again are starving for tasks.
 These inevitable transients account for 25% of idle cycles, when the system is achieving 0.99 of optimal speedup.
-In particular, the idleness due to in initial transient in that case is 0.1% of idle cycles.
-This suggests that tasks are distributed to the 60 processors with extreme rapidity.
+In particular, the idleness due to the initial transient in that case is 0.1% of idle cycles.
+This suggests that tasks are distributed to the 60 processors rapidly.

 We also performed experiments (on 16 processors) to measure the effect of pre-fetching.
 For small computations (few tasks and/or short tasks) and fast communication, performance gain via pre-fetching is minimal.
 As the number of tasks increase and/or the task time increases and/or the communication times increase, pre-fetching helps more and more.
 Since our cluster has fast communication, we did not obtain data for the case of communications with relatively long latencies.
-Specifically, for F(11), speedup with prefetching was 0.51 of optimal; whereas without pre-fetching, speedup was 0.54.
-However, for F(15), speedup with prefetching was 0.93 of optimal; whereas without pre-fetching, speedup was 0.80.
+Specifically, for F(11), speedup with pre-fetching was 0.51 of optimal; whereas without pre-fetching, speedup was 0.54.
+However, for F(15), speedup with pre-fetching was 0.93 of optimal; whereas without pre-fetching, speedup was 0.80.
 We believe that as the number of tasks increases and/or the task sizes increase and/or communication latencies increase, the benefits of pre-fetching increase commensurately.